Geminga

-Geminga /g@'mINg@/ is a gamma ray and x-ray pulsar source thought to be a neutron star approximately 250 parsecs (around 800 light-years) from the Sun in the constellation Gemini.
+Geminga (/g@'mINg@/ gə-MING-gə) is a gamma ray and x-ray pulsar source thought to be a neutron star approximately 250 parsecs (around 800 light-years) from the Sun in the constellation Gemini.

-Its name, attributed by its discoverer Giovanni Bignami, is both a contraction of Gemini gamma-ray source, and a transcription of the words ghè minga (/lmo/), meaning "it's not there" in the Milanese dialect of Lombard.
+Its name, attributed by its discoverer Giovanni Bignami, is both a contraction of Gemini gamma-ray source and a transcription of the words gh'è minga (/lmo/), meaning "it's not there" in Bignami's native Milanese dialect of Lombard.
 The name was approved by the International Astronomical Union on 4 April 2022.